-Each of these three alternative physical pictures is widely invoked in the literature and corresponds to one of three competing schools of thought.
-But no matter how plausible each may seem, or how strong the structural or biochemical evidence might be, these alternatives are mutually exclusive.
+Each of these three alternative physical pictures is invoked widely in the literature, and corresponds to one of three competing schools of thought.
+But no matter how plausible each might seem, or how strong the structural or biochemical evidence might be, these alternatives are mutually exclusive.
 At any given position at any given time, the mechanical stress at the cell-cell junction can be positive (tensile) or negative (compressive) or zero, but logically cannot be all three at once.
-And yet another distinct possibility is that the cell-cell junction might also support mechanical shear stress (Box 1); compression and tension are stresses exerted normal to the surface (although with opposite signs) whereas shear stress is exerted tangent to the surface.
+Yet another distinct possibility is that the cell-cell junction might also support mechanical shear stress (Box 1); compression and tension are stresses exerted normal to the junctional surface (although with opposite signs) whereas shear stress is exerted tangent to the junctional surface.
 Because it had been impossible to measure these forces in a direct manner, the question stood unresolved and each different school grew to favor its own interpretation.
-The reason that discrimination has been difficult is that molecular manipulations together with imaging can be used modulate monolayer behavior in specific ways, and thereby provide pivotal clues, but by themselves do not measure stresses transmitted across the cell-cell junction.
-In this connection, tissue recoil after focal laser ablation has been an important finding because it establishes evidence that virtually every tissue exists in a state of tension [30-32], but is also somewhat limited because it does not provide model-independent maps of the distinct stress components within the monolayer and because its invasiveness precludes time-lapse studies.
+The reason that discrimination has been difficult is that molecular manipulations, together with imaging, can be used to modulate monolayer behavior in specific ways, and thereby provide pivotal clues, but by themselves do not measure stresses transmitted across the cell-cell junction.
+In this connection, tissue recoil after focal laser ablation has been an important finding, because it establishes evidence that virtually every tissue exists in a state of tension [30-32], but is also somewhat limited, because it does not provide model-independent maps of the distinct stress components within the monolayer and because its invasiveness precludes time-lapse studies.
 The transduction of shear stresses applied to the luminal surface of endothelial monolayers, as by flowing blood, is well studied [33], but the role of shear forces applied by one cell on its neighbor remained virtually unstudied.

 Newton was the first to recognize the simple but inescapable fact that the motion of any object cannot be fully understood except in the context of forces.
 Investigation of the governing relationship between motions and forces is called the field of mechanics.
-If mechanistic understanding of cellular motions is our ultimate goal - but the governing forces themselves remain invisible - Newton tells us that within that blind spot there is ample opportunity for conflicting interpretations to arise, and he tells us further that these conflicts cannot be resolved rationally.
-Distinguishing between plausible alternative interpretations can be resolved only with the measurement of the local forces themselves.
+If mechanistic understanding of cellular motions is our ultimate goal - but the governing forces themselves remain invisible - Newton tells us that within that blind spot there is ample opportunity for